swaxi/SGTool/README.md

 **Convert LUT to grayscale**
 Takes a 3-band registered RGB image and converts it to a monotonically increasing grayscale image if you provide the correct Look Up Table, uses matplotlib CSS Colour names: https://matplotlib.org/stable/gallery/color/named_colors.html#css-colors

-# Installation
-- Dowload the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager

 # Inputs
 - Supports data geotiff, grd, ers formats